muggy8/improbable/have-and-havenot/ZdPimteZ.md

 "Oh?
 How did you get along with this pet?"

 "I don't remember.
-I archived those memories a few hundred years ago when I started working on a become unique plan.
+I archived those memories a few hundred years ago when I started trying  to become unique.
 Should I search through the archives for memories of my pet?"

 "No, it's fine," I replied as if I understood any of what was said.

 I walked over to PIllow by the corner of the room and moved it back into the aquarium before getting a chair from the desk and sitting back down next to the bed.

 By now, Phanna looks like they're mostly finished with eating and looked like it was now a good time to get to the big question at hand.